On happiness…

 To enhance happiness and resilience:

-Eudaimonic and hedonic well-being.
+Hedonic and eudaimonic well-being.

 Different forms of happiness exert different biological influence.
+Researchers distinguish between two forms of well-being:

 Hedonic well-being (pleasure and immediate gratification).

-Hedonic well-being: comes from pleasure, self-gratification, and temporary joy.
+Hedonic well-being comes from pleasure, self-gratification, and temporary joy.
 Enjoying sensory pleasures (such as food and relaxation), indulging in entertainment and social activities, seeking external validation (through praise or social media), and engaging in luxurious or comforting experiences (like shopping, vacations, and spa treatments) all provide instant gratification and relaxation, contributing to short-term happiness.

 It is beneficial for mental health, but it has less impact on biological resilience compared to eudaimonic well-being.